 For the benefits of our economy, I supported a local tax, licensing, regulations, and would cautiously but enthusiastically welcome the new commercial businesses to operate in our budding micropolis.

-At least three city commissions disagree, for now.
+At least three city commissions disagree.

 Anyone within state boundaries over the age of 21 may consume it privately and possess it without penalty.